|

 The photo below shows a master set used by gemologists to grade color in diamonds.
 Each diamond to be graded is compared to the master set to determine where it should fall on the diamond color scale.
 The colors you see below are slightly exaggerated, since viewing diamonds face down makes their body color more pronounced.
 The face down orientation makes the detection of body color easier because brightness and fire are minimized when the diamond is face down.

-This J color diamond appears whiter when set in yellow gold
+whiter when set in yellow gold

 Color becomes much harder to detect once a stone is set in a ring and placed in an environment that contains color (as opposed to the all white background used in diamond color grading).
 For instance, an H color diamond may look as colorless as a D when set in a ring under normal lighting conditions, especially if the two are not compared side by side.